Website Search Configuration

 Here is an example of mapping configuration for the product bundle:

-In the field configuration, we’ve defined sku and names_LOCALIZATION_ID fields.
+In the field configuration, we’ve defined sku, names_LOCALIZATION_ID and status fields.
 The sku is a plain text field that is stored for every entity.
 The names_LOCALIZATION_ID is also a text value, but this value is localized (i.e. differs for every language) and uses LOCALIZATION_ID placeholder to map the localized values in storage (e.g. names_1 for localization, and names_2 for localization).
 The status is a text field, for which the option “fulltext” is specified, indicating that the text field does not have a full-text search index.

 WebsiteSearchBundle helps you build and plug in any search engine.
 The ORM search engine is presented out of the box.
 It can be used as an example to build other engines.
 Each engine can have its own configuration, and WebsiteSearchBundle provides an easy way to handle it.